 Then they have an informant.

-Oh, the informant is where is he?
+Oh, the informant is, where is he?

 And the president's right.

-You know, did what is the impeachment for?
+You know, what is the impeachment for?

 We have gone over this transcript time and time again.

-And the non-wistleblower, whistleblower, hearsay whistleblower.
+And the non-whistleblower, whistleblower, hearsay whistleblower.

-Uh, well, Schiff can't bring that person in because that person will likely implicate him because he lied.
+Well, Schiff can't bring that person in because that person will likely implicate him because he lied, just like he lied for the last two and a half years.

-We've got all the evidence about Trump Russia collusion.
+We've got all the evidence about Trump-Russia collusion.

 Nothing.